 Before you try to exile me, let me say I believe team sports are different.
 If Team USA is taking on another country in any sport, of course I’ll be cheering for the good ol’ red, white and blue.
 However, I think it’s important to know America’s athletic limitations and set realistic expectations.
 For example, the USA is never going to win the World Cup.
 It just isn’t going to happen.
 No need to act all disappointed, call for a coach to be fired, or examine how the structure of youth soccer needs to fundamentally change.
 Instead of a gross over-reaction when we don’t win, how about we accept the fact that there are talented athletes everywhere in the world?

 Other than the NFL, team sports are also taking on a worldwide flavor.
 Players from Latin America and Asia are bringing their skills to Major League Baseball.
 NBA rosters are littered with foreign names, and some of basketball’s biggest stars are not from this country.
 Dirk Nowitzki (Germany), Steve Nash (Canada), Tony Parker (France), Manu Ginobili (Argentina), and Yao Ming (China), have all helped grow the game overseas.
 Hockey is no different.
+For online games, people can check out aimbot fortnite games and their hacks as well.
 The ice was once dominated by North Americans, but now Swedes, Finns, Russians, and Eastern European players are some of the NHL’s most recognizable faces.

 If you are upset that America is losing its athletic greatness and you are looking for answers like those in the media, then I’ve got an explanation for you.
 American kids are lazy.
 Not only are they lazy, they’re coddled and spoiled too.
 And you know what America?
 Kids in other countries are working harder than American kids.
 Maybe not as much in team sports, but in individual pursuits, it’s a fact.
 Why do you see so many foreigners on college tennis rosters in the United States?
 Because for our kids, college is a given.
 It’s taken for granted.
 To many of these foreign players, college tennis is a way out.
 It’s a chance to leave behind a poor country with limited opportunities to come here get a free education and earn a degree.
 When escape to a better life is your motivation, chances are you’re going to be on that court everyday instead of playing video games.
 You’re not going to have a coach, parent, or trainer constantly telling you how good you are and how special you are.
 No one is going to tell you that you’re God’s gift to the sport; you’re going to earn success.